AxelHamburch/LightningATM/docs/guide/we_need_your_help.md

 - Bookmark the page and/or copy and paste the URL to a safe place.
 This will log you in to your wallet.
 - Understand the warning!
 It is a demo server for testing.
 Keep only the necessary Satoshis in the wallet.
 - See a pop-up menu box on the right or bottom labeled `API info` and open it.
-- You should see `Admin key: 7cd51a8a04...`.
-The number-letter combination is the `apikey` you need right now.
+- You should see `Admin key: 8682516eaf0c457...`.
+The number-letter combination is the 'apikey' that you will need afterwards.
-- Now install an extension.
+- But before that you need to install an extension.
 Go to `Extensions`, search for `LNURLw` and activate it with `ENABLE`.
 - Fund the wallet with a few thousand Satoshis.

 LNbits Wallet